gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption shook her off angrily.
 "Lemme go!"

-But even as he said it Able bleated,
+But even as he said it Able squeaked,
 "Oh no!
 Look!"

 A fresh wave of bots had appeared on the far side of the clearing